flyingfisch/flyingfisch.github.io-src/_posts/2015-08-04-a-week-in-quotes.md

 }
 ~~~

 Next, we need that line to go behind our `::before` element.
-We can do this by making the height of the element half of the height of the letters, best way to do that is with `0.5em`
+We can do this by making the height of the element half of the height of the letters, the best way to do that is with `0.5em`.

 ~~~scss
 blockquote {